janak0ff/devops-blog/src/data/blog/linux/Install the different Desktop Environment with XRDP in ubuntu server.md

 ## Connect with an RDP Client

 You are now ready to connect\!
-Use your favorite **RDP client** on your local machine (Windows Remote Desktop Connection, Remmina, Microsoft Remote Desktop for Mac, etc.).
+Use your favorite **RDP client** on your local machine (Windows Remote Desktop Connection, Remmina, KRDC,  Microsoft Remote Desktop for Mac, etc.).

 | Setting | Value |
 | :--- | :--- |